Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 Cross Country Skiing Bend Oregon

-For those seeking a slower-paced winter excursion, Central Oregon’s snow-covered landscapes provide the perfect backdrop for Bend cross-country skiing
+For those seeking an engaging but slower-paced winter excursion, Central Oregon’s snow-covered landscapes provide the perfect backdrop for Bend cross-country skiing

 Cross country skiing near Bend Oregon offers serene trails that wind through the Deschutes National Forest, taking in the beauty of frosted pine trees and the hush of snow-laden meadows.